Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 5.2) Do not change ten things at once

 This is one of the easiest mistakes to make.
-When people panic, they switch foods, add random toppers, try treats “for the stomach,” and end up with no clear idea what helped or made things worse.
+When people panic, they switch foods, add random toppers, and try too many things at once.
 For the first day, the goal is consistency and observation.

 5.3) Keep the litter box easy to read